 Once you have successfully rid the inside of your laptop of dust and other particles, it is time to clean the outside of your device.
 The first rule of thumb to follow when cleaning any electronic device is to avoid spraying any sort of chemical directly onto the surface.

 Instead, spray rubbing alcohol onto a microfiber cloth, wring any excess solution from the cloth, and then use the cloth to wipe the exterior of your laptop.
-We recommend this cleaning kit.
 You can also use cotton swabs moistened with rubbing alcohol to clean around the keys of your keyboard.

 If there are any spots on your laptop that are hard to remove, cleaning experts suggest using a Mr. Clean Magic Eraser; however, these should be used sparingly because they are very abrasive and may remove the natural finish of your device.
 You should also avoid using any household cleaners containing ammonia or alkaline.
 This means no Windex on the laptop screen despite how tempting that may be!

 And there you have it folks, just follow these simple steps and you can rekindle the love for your old laptop in no time!
-If you don’t have the necessary cleaning tools at home be sure to check out the Electronic Cleaning Kit in Komando Shop.
 Happy cleaning!